Is Solubility A Physical Property

 Introduction: The Definition and Significance of Solubility

 Before we definitively answer whether solubility is a physical property, let's establish a clear understanding of the term.
 Solubility refers to the maximum amount of solute that can dissolve in a given amount of solvent at a specific temperature and pressure to form a saturated solution.
-This is often expressed as a concentration, such as grams of solute per liter of solvent (g/L) or molarity (moles of solute per liter of solvent, mol/L).
+Plus, this is often expressed as a concentration, such as grams of solute per liter of solvent (g/L) or molarity (moles of solute per liter of solvent, mol/L).
 Solubility is not a constant; it varies depending on the nature of the solute and solvent, temperature, pressure (particularly for gases), and the presence of other substances in the solution.

 • Pharmaceutical Science: Drug solubility dictates bioavailability—how well a drug is absorbed into the bloodstream.
 Poorly soluble drugs are often less effective.